 Septstat’s reasonable price point and high feature count is a winning combination, making them a competitive contender for the SEO slot any marketer’s toolkit.

-If you understand the basics of SEO and are willing to invest 2+ hours with Serpstat you’ll gain enough actionable insight to improve the visibility of your website.
+If you understand the basics of search engine optimization and are willing to invest 2+ hours with Serpstat you’ll gain enough actionable insight to improve the visibility of your website.
 Make that investment on an ongoing basis and it’ll pay real dividends.

 Serpstat’s rapid growth into an all-in-one SEO and PPC planning tool is our gain.
-It’s clear they’re using their revenues to develop new features, meaning it’ll only continue to get better too.
+It’s clear they’re using their revenues to develop new features such as robust backlink analysis and advertising analytics, meaning it’ll only continue to get better too.

 So, if you’re looking for robust SEO tool that opts for number crunching over user experience, Serpstat comes with my full recommendation.
 Make the most out of their free trial and see for yourself.